tmikeschu/career-development-curriculum/module_one/stress_management.md

     I can get a grip on my thoughts
     I've got this
     Just settle down
+    Smile - it helps
+    I can get on track
+    I can manage this
+    I can break this enormous task down into pieces and tackle each one, step by step What's my task?
+I can do what I can see/define/clarify We can do it together if we support each other and work together
+5. Do your chosen words generate positive feelings for you?
+If not, find other positive words.
+The intention is for your positive words to serve a mantra so that they manifest themselves in your body
+6. Now, develop a "broaden and build" action plan to accompany your positive words:

+    * Make a list to answer the question "What do I need to do?" or "What else might help in this situation?"

 **Note:** This process is meant to be used for temporary relief from stress but does not encompass an in-depth reflection.
 One of the benefits of this technique is that after completing it, your mind should be more clear and open to other stress management tools.